On-device Training: A First Overview on Existing Systems: Summary of State-of-the-art Solutions

-In this section, we elaborate on the methods and ideas presented in current state-of-art system works for on-device learning.
+In this section, we elaborate on the methods and ideas presented in the current SOTA systems for on-device training (Section~\ref{Sec:systems}).
 These works target and address systematic issues raised by devices' resource limitations via different approaches or dimensions.
-Overall, the core mechanisms presented in state-of-the-art works can be summarized in the following four categories.
+Overall, the core mechanisms presented in SOTA works can be summarized in the following four categories.

 \fakepar{Run-time optimization} This approach refers to applying various techniques to reduce resource consumption during training, which consists of two directions.
 The first one is using memory consumption optimization techniques to reduce peak memory consumption.
-Researchers exploring this direction of research conclude that memory is the main bottleneck for ODL due to backpropagation causing a large number of intermediate variables.
-Hence, several works, including POET, Melon, and Sage incorporate memory optimization techniques, such as paging and materialization.
+Researchers exploring this direction of research conclude that memory is the main bottleneck for on-device training due to backpropagation causing a large number of intermediate variables.
+Hence, several works, including POET, Melon, and Sage incorporate memory optimization techniques, such as paging and materialization (Section~\ref{subsec:twostagesystem}).
 The second direction is to reduce resource consumption from the model perspective.
 For example, model quantization techniques can significantly reduce the size of the model and, as a result, decrease the resource requirement.
-However, quantized models naively are more challenging to train due to precision reduction (e.g., from float32 to int8).
-Minilearn and TTE, respectively, present solutions for this problem to allow for effective ODL.
+However, quantized models naively are more challenging to train due to precision reduction ( e.g., from float32 to int8).
+Minilearn and TTE, respectively, present solutions for this problem to allow for effective on-device training (Section~\ref{subsec:onestagesystem} and Section~\ref{subsec:twostagesystem}).
 In addition, selectively training the parameters of the model can also reduce the training time and resource consumption.
 Unfortunately, this leads to limited generalization ability.
-TinyTL addresses this issue by designing a lighter residual model.
+TinyTL addresses this issue by designing a lighter residual model (Section~\ref{subsec:onestagesystem}).
+Overall, run-time optimization is the most common strategy for on-device training.
+It helps on-device training systems achieve efficient memory usage (Section~\ref{subsec:memoryreduction}), which represents one of the most significant challenges of on-device training.
+In addition, it can also reduce computational complexity with optimization techniques from the model perspective, such as model quantization techniques.